Skip to main content

 Integrations switched on

-Ensure in your settings you have the right integrations switched on, so that your jobs will display on the job boards you want them to.
+Ensure that in your settings, you have the right integrations switched on, so that your jobs will display on the job boards you want them to.

 Spam or similar posts